Rustfahrtagentur/microcad/doc/structure/arguments.md

 ## Argument Multiplicity

+Currently only [workbenches](workbench.md) support argument multiplicity.
-Each argument can also be provided as an *array* of elements of a parameter's type.
+Each argument can be provided as an *array* of elements of a parameter's type.
 Each list element will then be evaluated for each of the array's values.
 This is known as *argument multiplicity*.
 This way, we can intuitively express a call that is executed for each argument variant.